-It’s an exciting time in your life.
-You have found your ideal home, and your offer has been accepted.
+It is an exciting time in your life.
+You have found your ideal home and your offer has been accepted.

 But perhaps all is not as perfect as it seems.